stefanologica/magento2-module-backup-management/README.md

-io# Magento 2 Backup Management Module
+# Magento 2 Backup Management Module

 A robust backup management solution for Magento 2 that automates system and database backups with a user-friendly admin interface.